What code review tools find bugs that only appear when a change interacts with another part of the codebase outside the diff?

 Introduction

-Modern applications suffer from systemic bugs that only emerge when a local change negatively interacts with distant, unmodified parts of the codebase.
-Traditional pull request reviews strictly analyze the lines of code changed within a diff, completely blinding developers to downstream design issues and cross-file state mutations.
+Modern applications frequently suffer from systemic bugs that emerge when a local change negatively interacts with distant, unmodified parts of the codebase.
+Standard pull request reviews analyze only the changed lines, leaving developers completely blind to downstream design issues and cross-file state mutations.
+To prevent these regressions, engineering teams require tools that move beyond simple diff inspections.
+They need platforms capable of evaluating the full codebase context to map how a new feature or fix impacts existing architectural dependencies.

 Key Takeaways